-To purchase a fall parking permit, visit the parking portal and log in using your Marynet credentials or come to the Parking Office located across from the Blue Garage at the front entrance of Reinsch Library (26th street entrance) Monday through Friday, 11:00 AM to 1:00 PM.
+The Parking Office is located across from the Blue Garage at the front entrance of Reinsch Library (26th street entrance).
+Office hours are Monday through Friday, 11:00 AM to 1:00 PM.
 If you need assistance beyond office hours, please call 703-908-7671

 Marymount has several parking lots and garages available for students, faculty and staff with a valid MU parking permit.